Top Questions About Our Film Transfer Services

 Q. The film box says 25 feet.
 Why do you tell me there’s 50 feet of film?

 If you look again at the box your film is in, you will see that it says you have “Double 8mm” film.
 What this means is: your film is of a certain type that was actually twice as wide and had exposure on both sides of its cartridge.
 You shot one side of the film, then flipped the cartridge around and shot on the other side of the film.
-So, during developing the 25 foot double 8mm reels were split down the middle and spliced end to end.
+So, when your film was developed, the 25 foot double 8mm reels were split down the middle and spliced end to end.
 The result being a 50 foot reel of 8mm film.

 Q. Do I get my original film reels back?